GBI investigate fatal shooting in Wilcox Co.

-WILCOX CO., GA (WALB) - The Georgia Bureau of Investigation is investigation a shooting in Wilcox County they say left one person dead and three people injured Sunday morning.
+WILCOX CO., GA (WALB) - The Georgia Bureau of Investigation is investigating a shooting in Wilcox County they say left one person dead and three people injured Sunday morning.

 It happened on Dennis Street around 2:30 a.m., west of Rochelle, according to J.T.
 Ricketson, GBI Special Agent in Charge.